pavr1/local/gateway-service/docs/Database.md

 - `is_editable`: Whether this config can be modified through the administration UI

 ### User Salary Table
-**Purpose:** Track employee salaries and link them to expense management for payroll processing.
+**Purpose:** Track employee salaries and link them to invoice management for payroll processing.

 ```sql
 CREATE TABLE user_salary (